 In case you’re wondering — the couple in my first paragraph who were discussing going home ran head-long into a winsome smile and hearty welcome from one of the retreat leaders who happened to arrive in the parking lot at the same time.
 Well, they decided to stay for the first day and then decide if they would stay for the second.
 They repeated this process but on the last day, reluctantly bid “farewell” to the other participants and the leaders.
 As they headed home, their spirits were renewed, their countenance was lighter and the long pilgrimage called healing had begun.

-During the past four and a half years, 224 persons have participated in 22 Wellness Retreats.
-These, “our graduates,” are among the first in their area to reach out to ministers experiencing conflict in their church position.
+During the past 19 years, 1,162 persons have participated in 116 Wellness Retreats.
+These alumni are among the first in their area to reach out to ministers experiencing conflict in their church position.
 Having “been there and done that,” these people have a unique ability to minister.
 Thus, our ministry cycle continues.

 From The Servant, Volume 4, Issue 3, July 1999